elicia4/linux_notes/basics/echo.md

     cat log.txt

 The `-n` option suppresses the output of the newline character at the end.
-This option is useful for reading input, for instance:
+This option is comes in handy whenever you have to create input prompts:

 ```bash
 echo -n "Please enter a number: "; read num; echo $num;